OpenBB-finance/OpenBB/website/content/bot/reference/telegram/flow/flowsum/exp.md

 # flowsum exp

-Graph Total Premium of a stock. /flowsum, /flowsum wk, /flowsum exp, /flowsum top
+Graph Total Premium of a stock with a given expiration only.

 ### Usage